PlasmaFAIR/fortitude/docs/configuration.md

           Progress bar settings.
 Options are "off" (default), "ascii", and "fancy" [possible values: off, fancy, ascii] --show-settings
-          See the settings fortitude will use to check a given Fortran file --stdin-filename <STDIN_FILENAME>
+          See the settings fortitude will use to check a given Fortran file --show-files
+          See the files fortitude will be run against with the current settings --stdin-filename <STDIN_FILENAME>
           The name of the file when passing it through stdin -h, --help